MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/windows-server-2019-support-for-live-migration-after-installing-hyper-v-role.md

 ## Cause

-This feature is not supported on Windows Server 2019.
+This feature isn't supported on Windows Server 2019.

 ## Resolution